Peter Dinklage: Other performances

-In 2012, Dinklage voiced Captain Gutt in Ice Age: Continental Drift.
+In 2011, Dinklage appeared opposite Kate Hudson in Nicole Kassell's A Little Bit of Heaven.
+The following year, Dinklage voiced Captain Gutt in Ice Age: Continental Drift.
 Dinklage said he prepared himself by making sure to rest his voice before the recording sessions as it was his first voice acting role, and that he prefers doing roles he has not done before.
 After appearing in an episode of NBC's late-night sketch comedy Saturday Night Live in 2013, Dinklage hosted an episode of the show in April 2016; his appearances included a sketch of him and Gwen Stefani singing a new song called "Space Pants."
 He received praise for his performance.

 In 2014, Dinklage starred in the comedy horror film Knights of Badassdom opposite Ryan Kwanten and Steve Zahn.
 The film is about three best friends that go to the woods and reenact a live action Dungeons & Dragons role play, when they mistakenly conjure up a demon from Hell.
 The same year, he played the villain Bolivar Trask in the superhero film X-Men: Days of Future Past.
 In preparation for his role, Dinklage stated that he did not want to approach the character necessarily as a villain, saying that Trask "actually sees what he's doing as a good thing."
 He also voiced the AI Ghost in the 2014 video game Destiny, but was replaced by Nolan North in August 2015.
 Executive producer Mark Noseworthy said that it was due to scheduling difficulties caused by Dinklage's other acting commitments.

 In 2015, Dinklage starred in the science fiction comedy film Pixels as a former arcade champion named Eddie Plant.
 According to director Chris Columbus, Plant was partially inspired by Billy Mitchell.
 The film was critically panned.
 The Guardian praised Dinklage's performance in an otherwise "dreary romp".

 In 2016, Dinklage provided the voice of The Mighty Eagle in The Angry Birds Movie, and recorded a song for the musical's soundtrack.